 Salvaged vehicles

-What is a salvage vehicle?
+What is a salvaged vehicle?

 A salvage vehicle is a vehicle that:

-- The vehicle's registered or legal owner, insurance company, or another person acting on behalf of the owner has determined it wouldn't be economical to repair.
+• The vehicle's registered or legal owner, insurance company or another person acting on behalf of the owner has determined it wouldn't be economical to repair

 For a complete definition, see RCW 46.04.514.

-How to report a salvage vehicle
+How to report a salvaged vehicle

-- The registered or legal owner must surrender the title within 15 days of the vehicle's destruction.
+• The registered or legal owner must surrender the title within 15 days of the vehicle's destruction.

-- The insurance company must surrender the title within 15 days of settlement of the claim.
+• The insurance company must surrender the title within 15 days of settlement of the claim.

 To report a salvage vehicle and surrender the title to us, write "Destroyed" and the date the vehicle was salvaged across the face of the title and mail it to us at: